 That snow barely fit the definition of snow.
 It was grey, mixed with South Dakota dirt and beaten into the consistency of talcum powder.
 It packed tight, deep, and high.
 Drifts exceeded 12 feet in some areas.
 And it stuck around for a long, long time.
 Somehow tunnels were cut through the snow creating canyons and we drove to and from work on cobblestone of packed snow/ice for more than a week until it wore smooth.

 Of course the old timers who remembered the November 1943 storm argued that this one hadn’t beaten the record.
 I don’t know the criteria for the superlative award, but this one exceeded in wind and the other exceeded in snow depth.
 Does it matter?
 Which had the highest death toll?
 That’s a wonderful goal.
 I know that in 1975 there were people in the country who didn’t have enough insulin on hand to get them through any storm let alone this one.
 They put a few officials in harm’s way who were obligated to deliver their meds via snowmobile in sub zero conditions.
 Helloooo, this is Minnesota, in Jaaanuary!
 You don’t have enough life sustaining supplies???
-(Sheesh)
+(Sheesh) I came to find out later that certain meds aren’t dispensed in enough quantity to stockpile for weather events like this.
+So now I say WHY NOT you pharma morons?!!

 We got snow every year in Minnesota.
 Figure the odds against getting snow in winter.
 Thanksgiving was the usual starting point but other years, even in Minnesota, you weren’t guaranteed a white Christmas.
 1979 was “green”.
 It turned out pretty special in its own right.
 More pics of that later.